emilyjspencer/Notes/JavaScript/javascriptnotes.md

 console.log(first, second) // 1 2
 console.log(remaining) // [3,4,5]
 ```
-The variabels first and second receive the first two integers of the array as their values.
+The variables first and second receive the first two integers of the array as their values.
 The remaining integers are collected into an array of their own array which is then assigned to the variable remaining.